 Once the very essence of a carefree English summer, hay meadows are in decline.
 Since the 1930s, over 97 per cent of the UK’s hay meadows have vanished, from more than 3 million hectares to less than just 12,000 remaining today.
 That's why we're working hard with our tenant farmers to restore hay meadows in the Lake District, providing vital habitats for wildlife.
 Did you know that an area of five acres is typically home to more than a tonne of insect life?
 The long grassland also provides valuable cover for nesting birds like the endangered curlew as well as mammals including brown hares.
 We'd love you to join our celebrations this summer, starting on National Meadows Day, 7 July 2018.

 The hay meadows at Hill Top are an iconic part of the farm that Beatrix Potter loved and worked in.
-During the month of July we've been celebrating their rich diversity and discovering more about these havens for nature.
+During the month of July we're celebrating their rich diversity and discovering more about these havens for nature.

 As wildflower meadows cover parts of the Langdale Valley with colour this summer, you're invited to come along and find out more about them and how we're looking after them.